bisturi/bisturi/docs/reference/03_int_field.md

 In some cases you need to change the endianness of all the Ints from big endian (default) to little endian.
-Changeing this in each Int is terrible, so we can change the default directly
+Changeing this in each Int is terrible, so we can change the default policy directly

 ```python